gobbyo/IoT/docs/tutorial-symmetrickeydevice.md

-# Create a Device
+# Create a Device with a Symmetric Key

+Creating an IoT device with a symmetric key is the easiest way to create a device.
+This is best only for testing and proof of concept.
+The preferred way to create a device for production is with an x509 certificate.
+1. Create a device in the [Azure Portal for IoT Hub](https://learn.microsoft.com/en-us/azure/iot-hub/iot-hub-create-through-portal#register-a-new-device-in-the-iot-hub).
+Note this tutorial shows you where to obtain the device connection string.
-1. Create a device.
+1. Create a device using PowerShell.

     ```powershell
     Add-AzIotHubDevice `